 If you already own a home and are looking to upgrade, whether for more square footage, a larger yard, or a quieter neighborhood, you might be wondering: Is it possible to buy and sell a home at the same time?
 Fortunately, the answer is yes, it’s possible!
 However, it’s not without its challenges.
 Coordinating the process can be complex, and while trying to close on both homes on the same day isn’t recommended, you can plan to schedule the closings just a few days apart to make the transition smoother.

 A pro to closing on your existing home first is that you can use the equity you’ve built in this home toward your new home.
-A con to this strategy is that you will have to find a temporary place to live in between closing dates.
+A con to this strategy is that you will have to find a temporary place to live between closing dates.
 Since this is the method we recommend, here are the steps to take.

-Make some updates.
 If you can put in a few thousand dollars on home improvements now, you can likely list your home for sale at an even higher price that would make up the money spent on renovations plus extra due to increased home equity.
 These updated features can also help you get an offer closer to asking price.

-List your house for sale.
 After you finish making your updates, get your house on the market.
 Since you are trying to buy and sell at the same time, find a great real estate agent to help you.

-Get under contract on your existing house.
 If a potential buyer makes a great offer on your existing house, get under contract.
 If the price is too low, work with your real estate agent to make a counteroffer.

-Make a contingent offer.
 Once your current home is under contract, you can make a contingent offer for the house you want to buy.
 A contingent offer allows you to back out of the deal in case your home buyer falls through.
 Make sure you schedule this closing date after the closing date for your existing home.

-Sell your current home.
 After you officially sell your home on closing day, you will have access to the equity of your now previous home.
 Use this money for the down payment on your new home.

-Buy your new home.
 Since you successfully sold your previous home, you can officially buy your new home.
 Plus, you can use the money from selling your home toward purchasing your new home.
 Now that you have the keys, you can make this house into a home.

 If you’re looking to buy and sell a home at the same time, but need to buy before you can sell, check out this article for helpful tips on navigating the process.